Cruising with a Baby: What To Expect, Tips & More From A Mom

 With a bit of a go-with-the-flow attitude and research ahead of time you can have a wonderful family vacation and seeing them look out at the waves in wonder, sailing into port and exploring different parts of the world together really is incredible.

-• Babies need to be a minimum of 6 months old to sail on every cruise line except MSC Cruises, for some itineraries that goes to 12 months
+- Babies need to be a minimum of 6 months old to sail on every cruise line except MSC Cruises, for some itineraries that goes to 12 months

-• Babies need to have proper identification for the region they’re sailing – whether that be a passport or birth certificate
+- Babies need to have proper identification for the region they’re sailing – whether that be a passport or birth certificate

-Cruising with a Baby: Quick Guide Cruise Line Overview
+Cruising with a Baby Cruise Line Overview

-Cruise Line Guide For Babies by Iris M
+Copy of Cruise Line Guide For Babies by Iris M

 Is a Cruise a Good Idea With a Baby?

+It’s important to know that what each cruise line offers differs though.
 Some cruise lines offer nursery care, either for a fee or included in the price of the cruise.
 Other cruise lines don’t start offering a childcare option until 3 years old.
-Will that make or break your cruise?
-Doing the research ahead of time to make sure you get the right cruise for your family is so important!
+What about babe being able to use a splash pad in the pool area?

 Where Does a Baby Sleep on a Cruise?